35n139e/grunt-stylelint-reporter/README.md

 json output file path

 ## Release History
+* 2015-12-21 v0.1.5 A configuration file it has to be specified in any directory.
 * 2015-12-17 v0.1.4 package.json bugfix.
 * 2015-12-17 v0.1.3 package.json dependencies modifired.
 * 2015-12-17 v0.1.2 package.json bugfix.